 No. Founders and early employees should really never receive anti-dilution promises as part of their initial grants.
-Instead, the company should figure out the right number of shares to grant the employee from the start.
+Instead, the company should figure out the correct number of shares to grant the employee from the start.

 One situation where it may make sense to grant anti-dilution protection to an employee is when a board brings in an outside CEO close to a financing round, and is expecting the CEO to facilitate that financing round soon after he joins.
 But even in those cases, most boards should instead grant the CEO an appropriate grant with the expectation that the next financing round would occur shortly after, and the CEO would be diluted along with everyone else.